Steven-Douglass/batch-demo/README.md

 ### API Endpoints
 - localhost:8080/api/runBatchJob
-  - Trigger the batch job to run
+  - Trigger the batch job to run which adds 5,000 rows to the export_data table
 - localhost:8080/api/getExportData
   - Return the contents of the export_data table in JSON format
 - localhost:8080/api/deleteAll